 In a small bowl, whisk the cocoa, sugar, cinnamon, and cayenne together.
 In a small saucepan over medium heat, add the milk and chocolate and warm, occasionally whisking until the chocolate is completely melted.
 Add the cocoa mixture to the pan and whisk until completely smooth.
 Pour into a mug and serve.

 Love adding a hint of spice to your menu?
 We've made it even easier for you.
-Check out our new Forager's Blend Chili Flakes.
+Check out our new Spiced Chili Salt.